mosip/mimoto/docs/WalletUnlockProcess.md

     WalletService->>WalletUnlockService: handleUnlock(wallet, pin)
     activate WalletUnlockService

-    WalletUnlockService->>WalletLockManager: resetTemporaryLockIfExpired(wallet)
+    WalletUnlockService->>WalletLockService: resetTemporaryLockIfExpired(wallet)
-    activate WalletLockManager
+    activate WalletLockService
-    Note over WalletLockManager: Checks if Wallet is temporarily locked before and that lock has expired (if retryBlockedUntil in milliseconds from Database > Current System time in milliseconds),<br/> then it resets the failedAttemptCount and retryBlockedUntil to their defaults and sets the walletLockStatus = lock_expired
+    Note over WalletLockService: Checks if Wallet is temporarily locked before and that lock has expired (if retryBlockedUntil in milliseconds from Database > Current System time in milliseconds),<br/> then it resets the failedAttemptCount and retryBlockedUntil to their defaults and sets the walletLockStatus = lock_expired
-    WalletLockManager-->>WalletUnlockService: Returns updated Wallet
+    WalletLockService-->>WalletUnlockService: Returns updated Wallet
-    deactivate WalletLockManager
+    deactivate WalletLockService

     WalletUnlockService->>WalletUnlockService: throwExceptionIfWalletIsLocked(wallet)

-    WalletUnlockService->>WalletLockStatusService: getErrorBasedOnWalletLockStatus(wallet)
+    WalletUnlockService->>WalletLockStatusUtils: getErrorBasedOnWalletLockStatus(wallet)
-    activate WalletLockStatusService
+    activate WalletLockStatusUtils
-    WalletLockStatusService-->>WalletUnlockService: Returns ErrorDTO
+    WalletLockStatusUtils-->>WalletUnlockService: Returns ErrorDTO
-    deactivate WalletLockStatusService
+    deactivate WalletLockStatusUtils

     alt Wallet is locked Temporarily or Permanently WalletUnlockService-->>WalletService: Throws WalletLockedException